 I grew up LOVING Fig Newtons – the OG – not any of the inventive flavors Nabisco introduced in the 90s.
 And certainly not the reduced fat variety.
 Again: thanks 1990s low-fat frenzy for ruining a good thing.

-I will admit that I do still enjoy a FN from time to time.
-And by time to time, I mean once every 5 years.
+I will admit that I do still enjoy a Fig Newton from time to time.
+And by time to time, I mean, like once every 5 years.
 I just don’t buy packaged cookies anymore, save the odd package of Oreos if I need them for a recipe.
 Or two.

 If I do eat Newtons, it’s usually an impulse buy in a gas station convenience store or 7-11 when we’re traveling.
 There’s just something about an individual package of Newtons when you’re on the road!
-I don’t know.
+Are you with me?

 ANYWAY.
 Fig Newtons obviously have no bearing on the vanilla bean fig jam that I’m shoving in your face today.
 Or I guess I should say that I’m stuffing it in MY face because, well, I’ve already made the jam.
 The only link between the two is the presence of figs.

 And OMGah!
 This is one hell of a jam!

 A little sweet.
 The tiniest bit tart.
 And with just a little sugar, compared to most jams that are loaded with sugar, this recipe allows the subtle fig flavor to shine through.

 The flavor of the vanilla bean is just a complement here, not the star, though you can see the little vanilla bean flecks through the jam!

 You may be wondering about the sugar part since sugar is both used as a preservative and to help thicken the jam.
 Well once again, I decided to not can this jam.